matrix-org/synapse-s3-storage-provider/README.md

     # Default is STANDARD.
     #storage_class: "STANDARD_IA"

+    # Prefix for all media in bucket, can't be changed once media has been uploaded
+    # Useful if sharing the bucket between Synapses
+    # Blank if not provided
+    #prefix: "prefix/to/files/in/bucket"

     # The maximum number of concurrent threads which will be used to connect
     # to S3.
 Each thread manages a single connection.
 Default is 40.
     #